LaviexXu/WCCI-CBCI-Chanllenge/README.md

 **/utils/SPL.m** -- function file that implements the SPL approach.
 Please find the specific input/output instructions in the function comments.

+Other toolbox:

+**covariance toolbox** -- A toolbox that contains a set of functions dedicated to covariance matrices estimation and manipulation.This toolbox is downloaded from https://github.com/alexandrebarachant/covariancetoolbox

 ## III.
 References